nkoukou/Atmospheric_Modelling/README.md

 1. exported graphs (colorbar consistent color, space between subplots)

 1. Request all overlapping years (be careful with size)
-2. Make the necessary 3D fields (pay attention to temperature avging)
+2. Make the necessary 3D fields (make numpy arrays out of netcdf avging)
 3. How to import 3D fields in libradtran

 1. Find derivative of array